-Someone once asked me why I wanted to be a doctor to which I replied, “because I want to help people by imparting knowledge.”
+Someone once asked me why I wanted to be a doctor, to which I replied, “Because I want to help people by imparting knowledge.”
 Given that the question was asked during my medical school interviews, it is somewhat ironic and perhaps laughably fitting how everything turned out.
 Yet, now that I am a PhD and have crossed a sort of metaphorical finish line, I find myself with a bit of time on my hands before my postdoctoral position starts.
 Thus, I figured I would begin a new way to be creative by starting a website blog.

 Leave a comment